| || member for 5 years, 3 months, 11 days|

 Note: The Dement Cemetery in Ohio County, WV is a very old cemetery located on private property.
 Many of the stones are very difficult to read and some dates may not be exactly right.
 Let me know of any corrections.

-I'm currently working on the Dallas Presbyterian Church Cemetery in Dallas, WV in Marshall County.
-This is another old cemetery with many old stones.
+The Dallas Presbyterian Church Cemetery in Dallas, WV in Marshall County is another old cemetery with many old stones.
 Some of the names and dates may not be correct.
-Many of stones are difficult to read.
+Many of the stones are difficult to read.
 Let me know of any corrections.
 I have found many gravestones of people that are not on the list in the cemetery books at the library or some with the names not correct.

-In the spring of 2013 the Dallas Presbyterian Church members had two clean-up days to clear all the wooden area behind the church.
-They cut out many old trees, briars, weeds.
+In the spring of 2013 the Dallas Presbyterian Church members had two clean-up days to clear all the wooded area behind the church.
+They cut out many old trees and weeds.
 This area hadn't been cut or cleared off for about 15 or 20 years.
 There are many gravestones in this area.
 Some of the young members of the church have continued to try to keep it cut through out the year of 2013 and have continued their work into 2014.
 There is still a lot of work to do.
 Some of the gravestones have fallen over, some stones have been buried in the dirt for years.
-I have found many stones that were buried in the dirt, I'm still searching for more.
+I have found many stones that were buried in the dirt.

 NOTE!!
 When you looking for someone buried in the Dallas, WV area there are four cemeteries in this area.
 These cemeteries are being listed in Ohio & Marshall County on Find-A-Grave so check both counties when you are looking for someone buried in this area.
 A lot of the death certificates have Dallas Cemetery which makes it that more confusing to find someone.